jsiek/B522-PL-Foundations/Unification.lagda.md

         [ M / x] eqs , ⟨ ` x , M ⟩ ∷ [ M / x] σ

-   provided that x ∉ M. Otherwise report that there are no solutions.
+   provided that `x ∉ M`.
+Otherwise report that there are no solutions.

 3. Decompose equalities on function symbols